-The Teaching staff are all fully qualified and insured TCM practitioners, most of whom were trained themselves at the Irish College of TCM.
-This means that they are aware of the demands and challenges facing their students.
+The Teaching staff are all fully qualified and insured TCM practitioners.
+Most were trained at the Irish College of TCM.
+This means that they have first-hand awareness of the demands and challenges facing their students.

-Clinical Supervisors, who provide training and supervision in the Clinical Year, have their own busy and successful Acupuncture TCM Clinics.
-They have undertaken a number of years of training with the Clinical Director to become a Clinical Supervisor and to widen their range of clinical experience.
+All Clinical Supervisors, who provide training and supervision in the third (clinical) year have their own busy and successful Acupuncture TCM Clinics.
+Additionally, and in order to become Clinical Supervisors, they undertook a number of years in training with the Clinical Director to widen their range of clinical experience and expertise.

-Most of the Clinical Supervisors are also qualified in Chinese Herbal Medicine and Medical Qigong.
+Many of the Teaching Staff and Clinical Supervisors are not only Acupuncture TCM specialists but are also qualified in Chinese Herbal Medicine and Medical Qigong.

-The most senior College staff, who set the college up in the 1980 are also fully qualified teachers who gained a Postgraduate Certificate in Education after completing their first degrees, before changing career and becoming Acupuncture and TCM practitioners.
-They have decades of experience teaching adult students in Ireland and beyond.
+The most senior College staff, who set up the college in the 1980s, are fully qualified teachers.
+They received Postgraduate Certificates in Education from Cambridge University after completing their first degrees and before changing career into Chinese Medicine.
+These senior staff members have decades of experience teaching adult students in Ireland and beyond.